 - Bittersweet Ending: Everyone on the planet is returned to normal and the Time Lords are dragged back into the Time War, but the Doctor is only saved by the Master (whom he had tried to save) charging Rassilon and being time-locked as well.
 On top of that, the Doctor reluctantly saves Wilfred at the cost of his own life but lives long enough to see all his companions to a happy ending.
 While the Tenth Doctor regenerates with tears in his eyes, the Eleventh is born and marvels at his new incarnation note .

 - With Donna and the Doctor.
 Donna's in her wedding dress the very first and last times we see her.

-- On a larger scale, Ten's first and last full episodes were both Christmas specials.
+- Ten's first and last full episodes were both Christmas specials.

-- Also, Ten's first scene was in the TARDIS and his second scene was in the Powell Estate.
+- Ten's first scene was in the TARDIS and his second scene was at the Powell Estate.
 Guess where his second to last and last scenes are.

 - Russell T Davies' tenure as the showrunner and main writer of Doctor Who begins and ends with the Doctor meeting Rose in 2005.

-- The entire end of Part 2 is one Call Back after another.
+- The end of Part 2 is one Call-Back after another.
 Most of Ten's companions show up (in addition to those who appeared earlier in the episode: Sarah Jane, Rose Tyler, Mickey Smith, Captain Jack, and Martha Jones, plus hangers-on like Jackie and Luke).
 Even Alonso makes an appearance.